Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Mixture of Experts

-The observed differences in the error distributions are due to the structure of the loss function, and its effectiveness at balancing the relative importance of each task.
+The observed differences in the error distributions arise from the structure of the loss function and its effectiveness in balancing the relative importance of each task.
 In the individually trained regression NN, the loss function includes only terms directly related to the regression quantities.
 In contrast, the MoE loss function combines terms from both the classification and regression tasks adaptively throughout training.
 Details of the MoE loss function during training are provided in Appendix~\ref{sec:moe_loss}.
-Future studies will explore alternative MoE architectures and loss functions to improve predictive accuracy.
+Future studies will explore alternative loss functions and MoE architectures, including setting the final masses of the corresponding stars equal to zero during training within experts where stars are destroyed, to improve predictive accuracy.